truenas/middleware/docs/userguide/truenas_sharing.rst

 Fibre Channel Ports
 ~~~~~~~~~~~~~~~~~~~

-If the TrueNAS® system has Fibre Channel ports and has been licensed for Fibre Channel, :menuselection:`Sharing --> Block (iSCSI)` will appear as
+If the TrueNAS® system has Fibre Channel ports, :menuselection:`Sharing --> Block (iSCSI)` will appear as
 :menuselection:`Sharing --> Block (iSCSI/FC)` and an extra "Fibre Channel Ports' tab will be added.
 An example is seen in :numref:`Figure %s: Block (iSCSI) Screen <tn_fibre1>`.

 .. _tn_fibre1: